kframework/k-in-k/doc/smt/README.md

 ```

 ## Modeling in SMT
-After playing with Z3 for a bit, we ended up working with CVC4 because of their builtin support for Sets.
+First, we are looking at what we can do with CVC4 and their builtin support for Sets.
+This has some performance issues because of the quantifier in the completeness assert (see /onecall/7_sub_chain_w_3params.smt2)

 First step in modeling the problem was to represent the sorts and the subsort relations in SMT2.
 ```